 - Water getting onto an electrical part

-Observe when it is tripping the electrics
+Exactly when is it tripping the electrics?

-If it only trips out on spin though, it could be a bare wire in the wiring somewhere that’s touching something metal when the drum is bouncing around.
-This can often be intermittent and only tripping with large loads when the drum bounces around much more.
+If it only trips out on spin then it could be a bare wire in the wiring somewhere that’s touching something metal when the drum is bouncing around.
+This can often be intermittent, only tripping with large loads when the drum bounces around much more.

 Process of elimination

-Occasionally the washer might work ok and appear to have suffered no ill effects.
+Occasionally the washer might work OK and appear to have suffered no ill effects.
 If so, keep an eye on it.
 If it does it again try to observe when it does it as described above to get clues of possible suspects.
-If after resetting the trip board or replacing the fuse the washer isn’t working properly then whatever fused out has failed completely or damaged something else.
+If the appliance starts up – but with something not working properly – then it needs repairing.
+Whatever fused has failed completely, or damaged something else.

 If nothing is working at all other than some lights it could be the main suppressor or main pcb.
-If the motor no longer runs it could be that the motor is the problem and it’s failed completely but it could also have blown something on the pcb.
+If the motor no longer runs it could be that the motor is the problem and it’s failed completely.
+However it could also have blown something on the pcb.
 Without the right knowledge and a proper insulation test meter you need to call in an engineer.

 Fused and door won’t open

-If the door won’t open and the washer has tripped the electrics it could have fused the door interlock inside though this should only usually happen if there was a big flash and maybe there isn’t an RCD trip fitted (which should trip fast enough to not blow parts inside).
-Here’s an article on Washing Machine Door Will Not Open
+If the door won’t open and the washer has tripped the electrics it could have fused the door lock inside.
+This should only usually happen if there was a big flash, and maybe there isn’t an RCD fuse-board fitted (which should trip fast enough to not blow parts inside).